Tips

 Campaign completion

-Hit your target?
+Reached your target?
 Well done!
 Your defibrillator package will now be sent out to make your community heart-safe.